-Charge Ahead Partnership is advocating for a competitive and level playing field for all retailers who want to provide commercially available electric charging stations in Florida.
-We believe that the most expeditious, equitable and economical way to build out a robust charging network in Florida is through a market-based approach which removes the barriers that are disincentivizing private investment in electric charging infrastructure.
+Charge Ahead Partnership is advocating for a competitive and level playing field for all retailers who want to provide publicly available electric charging in Florida.
+We believe that the fastest and most economical way to build out a robust charging network in Florida is through a competitive, market-based approach which removes the barriers that are disincentivizing private investment in electric charging infrastructure.
 We aim to work collaboratively with all stakeholders to find commonsense solutions that will unlock the market’s full potential without unfairly shifting the cost burden to non-EV users – particularly those in low- and fixed-income communities.
 We believe that smartly-crafted public policy can achieve all of these goals in Florida.

 Indeed, Florida has been considering this issue for years already.
 The Florida Department of Transportation has developed an “Electric Vehicle Infrastructure Master Plan.”
 The Plan outlines some of the barriers to EV infrastructure development, including utility demand charges, lack of site-specific back-end utility infrastructure, and an oversight of rural and under-represented communities.
 Furthermore, the Plan recognizes the dangers of allowing utilities to recover costs from ratepayers to subsidize underperforming charging stations while “third-party” owned charging stations would have no such safety net.
 Lastly, the Plan also outlines the different rate structures and competing business models that are present in the EV charging marketplace for Florida.
 While one incumbent utility that owns and operates EV chargers uses an “average-price” mechanism to determine the cost of charging, another uses a flat rate.
 It also notes the economic challenges that “demand charges” create for third-party providers.